NVIDIA-Merlin/models/README.md

 ```shell
 pip install merlin-models
 ```
+%todo : clarify that gpu-based dependencies are not supported (like core datalaoder)
+%todo add merlin-models to pip index

 ### Installing Merlin Models with conda

 ```shell
 conda install -c nvidia merlin-models
 ```
+%todo: support conda installation?
 ### Docker Containers that include Merlin Models

 Merlin Models is pre-installed in the NVIDIA Merlin Docker containers that are available in the [NVIDIA container repository](https://ngc.nvidia.com/catalog/containers/nvidia:merlin) in three different containers:

+%TODO: Do not include the list of components within each Container here (to avoid updating multiple places when needed), but rather keep them in a Merlin top-level readme.
 <!-- prettier-ignore-start -->

 | Container Name             | Container Location | Functionality |